Robin Friday: Borstal, first marriage and the Isthmian League

 Friday lasted two months as a plasterer before moving on to become first a van driver for a grocery firm, then a window cleaner.
 His laid-back attitude and indifference was already clear: in his father's words, "he didn't care".
 Friday regularly stole by this time, but despite numerous convictions, did not go to a detention centre until he was 16.
 Having been caught stealing what Tony recalled to be "a car radio or something", he was released almost immediately because he suffered from asthma.
 However, after he re-offended three months later he was sent to Feltham Borstal where he served 14 months.
 During his time there, Friday became stronger and fitter and also starred for the Borstal football team.
 He was selected for the prison league's all-star men's team, still aged 16, and allowed out of Borstal to train and play with Reading's youth team, for which he appeared three times in the South East Counties League during the 1968–69 season.

 After his release, Friday returned to Acton, where he had a girlfriend called Maxine Doughan and a baby daughter called Nicola.
 Maxine was of mixed race.
 The local controversy surrounding the interracial relationship caused the couple and their circle of friends to be socially isolated, and led to a physical attack on the group one night in an Acton public house.
-Despite this, and the opposition by both sets of parents—Alf refused to even attend the wedding—they married, both aged 17.
+Despite this, and the opposition by both sets of parents—Alf refused to even attend the wedding—they married, both aged 17 and had a daughter named Nicola.
 Friday did not take his marital commitments seriously and continued to womanise, drink heavily and take narcotics.
 A friend who played for Walthamstow Avenue, a semi-professional Isthmian League club from north-east London, took Friday along to training one day in early 1971.
 Friday played well enough for Walthamstow to sign him the same day on wages of £10 per week.
 Many of his new teammates were asphalters from east London, and Friday soon joined them in that trade.